parallelworks/parsl_data_transfer_test/README.md

 # PARSL DATA TRANSFER TEST
-Workflow to test the custom data providers for PW clusters.
-The function `test_file_transfer` in `workflow_apps.py` is executed on every executor listed on the `executors.json` file.
+Workflow to demonstrate the custom data providers for PW clusters.
+The function `test_file_transfer` in `workflow_apps.py` is executed on every executor defined in the `workflow.xml` file.
 This function transfers files from their global path to their worker path (stage in) and viceversa (stage out).

 **Directory paths must end with `/`.**